 The most important thing is first determining whether your loft space is suitable for conversion.
 For a loft extension, the most important thing is to make use of that underutilised area in your house.
 Although it is very rare to get a loft space that cannot be converted, there are a few adjustments that can be done to accommodate a conversion.

-In most cases planning permission is necessary where the conversion does not fall under permitted development.
+In most cases, planning permission is necessary where the conversion does not fall under permitted development.
 It is advisable to consult with your local authorities and make sure that your proposed project fully adheres to the permitted development specific conditions and limitations.
 Below are some circumstances where you will need planning permission:

 The points above highlight some of the circumstances where you will need planning permission for your conversion.
-Although there are occasions where you may not require planning permission, it is always good to confirm with your local authority in order to avoid any problems while the construction is underway.
+Although there are occasions where you may not require planning permission, it is always good to confirm with your local authority to avoid any problems while the construction is underway.